ACFT Results

 The Army Combat Fitness Test (ACFT) is the U.S. Army's physical fitness test designed to better predict soldier readiness for combat tasks.
 This calculator helps you determine your score based on your performance in the six ACFT events.

-Note: This calculator provides estimates based on standard ACFT scoring tables.
+Note: ACFT calculator provides estimates based on standard ACFT scoring tables.
 Official scores must be determined by certified ACFT test administrators.

 Measures strength needed for lifting and carrying heavy equipment, moving casualties, and handling munitions.